arrowheadapps/strapi-connector-firestore/README.md

 }
 ```

-Such a model may have a document with the data below:
+Such a model may have a document with the database output below:

 ```JSON
 {